thogue95/Motec-Workbooks/README.md

 # Motec-Workspace
 Update 2-16-2022:  Updated the Truck and Xfinity workbooks to v7-6.
 While Busters Corner videos are focused on NextGen cars, I would strongly encourage watching the videos where these workbooks are discussed.
 Especially the shock video and the Motec video so you can understand the color coding on the shock and roll velocities.
 Removing the older Truck v5 version.

+READ THIS:  The garage tab is intended to give you reference to how the car is setup so you don't have to write on a note pad.
+This information is just read and displayed using the MoTec conversions.
+There are several numbers that look off or incorrect.
+This is not my doing.
+It is due to iRacing or MoTec improperly doing conversions.
+I suspect more on the issue is more on the iRacing side, but was not worth the time to investigate.
+Either way the numbers will get you close enough to recreate the setup if you change settings without saving your setup config.
+In summary, don't blame the messenger!  :-)

 Update: 1-30-2022:  New Workbook v7-6.
 Created new Track Views, Roll Histogram and updated some elements in the garage.
 New Track Views are a big change and adds significant context.
 Detailed explanation is given in a video on Busters Corner YouTube channel.
 I encourage all to watch it to understand how to use the new Track Views.  https://www.youtube.com/watch?v=vXgJ65A6F40